PhilipKolarov/single_file_projects_python/README.md

 calculate_tickets_for_goup - a simple function that calculates the total cost of tickets for a group of people;

-class_card - a class of playing cards with different properties and methods.
+class_card - a class of playing cards with different properties and methods;

-length_checker - a simple function that checks if a given text is within a given range of words.
+length_checker - a simple function that checks if a given text is within a given range of words;

-divisible_by_two_numbers - a function, which determines if a number is divisible by one or more of two given integers.
+divisible_by_two_numbers - a function, which determines if a number is divisible by one or more of two given integers;

-divisible_by_x_numbers - similar to "divisible_by_two_numbers", but with an infinite amount of potential dividers inputed.
+divisible_by_x_numbers - similar to "divisible_by_two_numbers", but with an infinite amount of potential dividers inputed;

-class_pen - a class that takes into account a pen's ink capacity and whether ot not it has a lid on.
+class_pen - a class that takes into account a pen's ink capacity and whether ot not it has a lid on;

-return_key_values - a function that returns a structured string of a keys and values, using **kwargs.
+return_key_values - a function that returns a structured string of a keys and values, using **kwargs;

+list_divisible_numbers - a function, which returns all numbers that may divide a given number;

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example